fireshark519/professional-growth-portfolio/project-mbio.md

 This project reinforced the importance of combining **efficiency with ethical responsibility**.
 It taught me that servant leadership isn’t just about people—it applies to the systems we build.
 Clear documentation, ethical tool choices, and thoughtful refinement transformed this from a solid internship project into a scalable, integrity-driven framework for ongoing support.

 *Included in my IT 497 Capstone Portfolio*

+## Lessons Learned

+This project taught me that servant leadership means more than task completion—it means designing with responsibility, accountability, and ethical clarity.
+I will carry these principles forward in every technical role I take on.